Updated November 4, 2022

 Citizens of Visa Waiver Program (VWP) participating countries who intend to study cannot travel on the VWP or on visitor (B) visas, except to undertake recreational study as part of a tourist visit.
 Students must travel to the United States with student (F-1 or M-1) visas.
 For more information on the VWP, see Visa Waiver Program.

 For short periods of recreational study, a Visitor (B) visa can be used.
 Enrollment in a short recreational course of study, which is not for credit toward a degree or academic certificate, is permitted on a visitor (B) visa.
 Learn more about Visitor Visas.

 Study leading to a U.S. conferred degree or certificate is not permitted on a visitor (B) visa, even if it is for a short duration.
 For example, distance learning which requires a period of time on the institution’s U.S. campus requires an F-1 visa.

-Applicants may request an expedited visa appointment for emergency travel purposes, but it is necessary to make the request online.
+Students may request an expedited visa appointment, but it is necessary to make the request online.
 Circumstances that may be considered for expedited appointments include:

 • An applicant for a student or exchange visitor (F/M/J) visa whose I-20 or DS-2019 has a start date within the next 30 days and is earlier than the first available visa appointment.

 If you meet the conditions above, please follow the link to complete the Interview Waiver Program and Student Visa Appointment Form, or scan the QR code below.
 It is required that you provide your barcode from your DS-160 confirmation page.